Star Trek Voyager (VOY) Season 7 Reviews

 Synopsis

-The Hirogen technician Donik is quite different from the hunters and adds cultural diversity to the Hirogen.
-A civilization of hunters only wouldn't be credible anyway.
-Like B'Elanna said, in another context, "It may be the warriors who get the glory but it's the engineers who build societies."
+The Hirogen technician Donik is very different from the hunters and adds cultural diversity to the Hirogen.
+A civilization made up only of hunters wouldn't be believable anyway.
+As B'Elanna says in a similar context, "It may be the warriors who get the glory but it's the engineers who build societies".

 Annotations